 - The Alliance’s goal is to develop sustainable industrial ecosystems.

 - GFG is helping drive economic growth and employment through it’s operations in North America and Europe

 GFG Alliance’s principal goal is to develop sustainable industrial eco-systems across all our businesses.
 We do this by pursuing disruptive growth and building strong independent businesses that support local markets with local resources, while leveraging our global integrated supply chains.
-Our North America and France operations show how this model is providing major advantages for local economies, industries and workers.
+Our North American and French operations show how this model is providing major advantages for local economies, industries and workers.

 By leveraging our strong global position and acting locally, GFG Alliance is helping to reinvigorate enterprises with an uncertain future.

 Our operations in North America and Europe show the positive impact of our approach to sustainable industry, commitment to fostering skilled workforces and developing full value chains.